dfinity/interface-spec/spec/index.md

 For time-based execution, the WebAssembly module can export a function with name `canister_global_timer`.
 This function is called if the canister has set its global timer (using the System API function `ic0.global_timer_set`) and the current time (as returned by the System API function `ic0.time`) has passed the value of the global timer.

 Once the function `canister_global_timer` is scheduled, the canister's global timer is deactivated.
-The global timer is also deactivated upon changes to the canister's Wasm module (calling `install_code`, `uninstall_code` methods of the management canister or if the canister runs out of cycles).
+The global timer is also deactivated upon changes to the canister's Wasm module (calling `install_code`, `install_chunked_code`, `uninstall_code` methods of the management canister or if the canister runs out of cycles).
 In particular, the function `canister_global_timer` won't be scheduled again unless the canister sets the global timer again (using the System API function `ic0.global_timer_set`).
 The global timer scheduling algorithm is implementation-defined.

 `canister_global_timer` is triggered by the IC, and therefore has no arguments and cannot reply or reject.
 Still, the function `canister_global_timer` can initiate new calls.